anupdsouza/anupdsouza.github.io/_posts/2024-05-03-gemini-firebase-extension.md

 ![image](/assets/images/post17/p17-29.png)

 * In the `Review APIs enabled and resources created` step, take a look around.
-The extension enables the Vertex AI API for access to the Vertex AI Gemini API, creates Cloud functions to listen to Firestore DB data changes as well as generate conversations & also enables the Cloud Secret Manager to discretely use the Google AI API Key in your requests.
+The extension enables the Vertex AI API for access to the Vertex AI Gemini API, creates Cloud functions to listen to Firestore DB data changes as well as generate conversations & also enables the Cloud Secret Manager to discreetly use the Google AI API Key in your requests.
 Previously with the Gemini Swift SDK, you'd have had to create a secret key in app studio & manage passing it in Gemini API requests manually.
 Here, the extension does it for you automatically!

-* Scroll & enable the `Artifact Registry`, `Cloud Functions` & `Secret Manager` services & enable all of them.
+* Scroll & enable the `Artifact Registry`, `Cloud Functions` & `Secret Manager` services.

 ![image](/assets/images/post17/p17-30.png)